-Many applications require greater graphics capability than is available through the IBM Monochrome Display Adapter (MDA), Color Graphics Adapter (CGA), Enhanced Graphics Adapter (EGA), Multicolor Graphics Array (MCGA), and the Video Graphics Array (VGA).
-The Paradise WD90C00 is a 1.25 micron, 15,000 gate CMOS VLSI device that allows the design of a very high performance VGA graphics subsystem able to interface with the PC/XT/AT Bus, as well as the IBM Micro Channel Bus, while maintaining backwards compatibility with previous video standards.
-A major advantage of the WD90C00 is that designs implementing this graphics controller will be able to run applications requiring MDA, CGA, Hercules, AT&T 6300, and VGA hardware and BIOS compatibility, and also EGA register level compatibility on analog, TTL, or multifrequency monitors, in interface or non-interface mode.
+The Western Digital Imaging WD90C10 is a 1.25 micron CMOS VLSI device that allows the design of a VGA graphics subsystem able to interface with the PC/XT/AT Bus, as well as the IBM Micro Channel Bus, while maintaining backwards compatibility with previous video standards such as MDA, EGA, CGA, Hercules and AT&T 6300.
+A major advantage of the WD90C10 is that designs implementing this graphics controller will be able to run applications requiring VGA hardware and BIOS compatibility, and also EGA register level compatibility on analog, TTL, or multifrequency monitors, in interlace or non-interlace mode.
+The WD90C10 requires only two 256K x 4 DRAMs for operation.